sidebase/nuxt-auth/docs/guide/application-side/session-access.md

 ```

 :::info
-You can also pass the `callbackUrl` option to redirect a user to a certain pages, after they've completed the action.
+You can also pass the `callbackUrl` option to redirect a user to a certain page, after he's completed the action.
 This can be useful when a user attempts to open a page (`/protected`) but has to go through external authentication (e.g., via their google account) first.
 :::

 ### `refreshToken`

-The fetched refreshToken that can be used to token .
-E.g., a refreshToken like so: `eyDFSJKLDAJ0-3249PPRFK3P5234SDFL;AFKJlkjdsjd.dsjlajhasdji89034`
+The fetched refreshToken that can be used to obtain a new access token .
+E.g. a refreshToken looks like this: `eyDFSJKLDAJ0-3249PPRFK3P5234SDFL;AFKJlkjdsjd.dsjlajhasdji89034`

 :::warning Refresh Only
 `refreshToken` is only avalible for the refresh provider!